 The narrative that led to the foundation of Israel was built on the reality of the European onslaught against its Jewish population.
 Many of the early immigrants that fled to Israel were victims who had nowhere else to go.

-Without doubt there are forces within Israel and outside of it that use this history to pursue economic and political power.
+Without a doubt, there are forces within Israel and outside of it that use this history to pursue economic and political power.
 They brandish 'Judenhass' as an ideological weapon to suppress opposition.
 That being said, this fact does not diminish Jews' anguished memory of suffering from monumental barbarism.

 It cannot be denied that there is a tradition of 'Judenhass' in the Arab world as well (although never on the scale of Europe).
 There are horrible racist books in some Arab classrooms and there are television shows that reek of hatred.
 While there are members of Hamas that see the issue in political terms and are not racists, I met Hamas members that would like to see all Jews leave the region.